MIT, Penn, Harvard, and Florida: Universities as Rightwing Props and Battlegrounds

 At the time, it appeared that the institutional safeguards against donor meddling in the running of an institution of higher learning would hold.
 We now see how that has turned out.
 But that was merely a battle in the larger war on higher education.
 In my column two days ago, I mentioned that Florida's governor had brought in Christopher Rufo to carry out the hit job on his state's colleges and universities (starting with New College).
 I noted that Rufo has no business being in charge of anything related to higher education and pointed out that he responded to news that professors are leaving Florida by saying that "[p]rofessors who want to practice D.E.I.-style racial discrimination, facilitate the sexual amputation of minors, and replace scholarship with partisan activism are free to do so elsewhere.
 Good riddance."

 But he is not merely one among too many loudmouths on the right.
-DeSantis chose him for a reason, the most obvious of which is that Rufo was the guy who turned Critical Race Theory into a content-free Republican target.
+DeSantis chose him for a reason, the most obvious of which is that Rufo was the guy who turned Critical Race Theory into a content-free target for Republicans.
 More to the point, however, he is on the central committee of anti-intellects who, as Kathryn Joyce put it in Salon, wants to "[d]estroy public education."
 Joyce's sub-headline argued that "Rufo used 'critical race theory' as a Trojan horse," and "[n]ow he wants to sack the city and win the war."
 If that sounds apocalyptic, it is.
 Joyce writes:

 [H]e urged conservative intellectuals to recognize that "politics is downstream from institutions," and that they should use government power to shape entities like public universities as a means of eventually crafting a more powerful conservative movement.
 The same month, Rufo told New York Times columnist Michelle Goldberg that, having "unlocked a new terrain in the culture war," he was now "preparing a strategy of laying siege to the institutions."